asa-stat-computing-and-graphics/COST-DataExpo-2018/UnsupervisedLearningUSWeatherForecastPerformance/README.md

 This is not a real error and the code would keep running.

 ### simulation_study_analysis_markdown.Rmd
+#### The final workspace after code execution, *simulation_study_analysis_output.rdata* are attached.
+But the HTML output file is too large to be attached
 This is the Rmd files including all the content related to simulation study, *which would take about 10 hours to run under ASUS laptop with 8th Gen Intel Core i5 and 32G RAM*.
 The main content of this file includes:

 1. Functions for Data simulation and Result Summary (Fig 8)